Do you need help paying for college? Along with college scholarships from our partners, you can find Front Range Community College scholarships below.

 - Supplemental Nutrition Assistance Program (SNAP) Benefits

 - Supplemental Security Income (SSI), or Disability Benefits

-- Income too low to require Federal Income Tax filing
+- An income that is too low to require a Federal Income Tax Filing

 Search for Scholarships for College Online

 Be wary of providing personal information to scholarship sites.
 Visit the Federal Trade Commission for a list of common scholarship scams.
 The Financial Aid Office recommends avoiding fee-based scholarship services.